johnnymatthews/mohnjatthews-blog/2025-01-22-games-lagging-after-an-hour-with-manjaro/index.md

 ---
 title: "Games lagging after an hour with Manjaro"
-description: "I've having a problem with Manjaro at the moment where games will start to stutter after about an hour of play.
+description: "I've been experiencing a problem with Manjaro where games will start to stutter after about an hour of play.
 Before then, everything's running super smoothly with no issues.
 I found a potential solution."
 date: 2025-01-22
 ---